-Principle 5: Budget transparency and scrutiny are ensured.
+Principle 5: Transparent budget reporting and scrutiny are ensured.

-- 1. The Ministry of Finance publishes monthly reports of central government revenue, expenditure and borrowing within four weeks of the month's end. - 2.
-The report is compiled from reports by central government spending bodies and the revenue collection agencies to the Ministry of Finance on their spending and revenue in the previous month. - 3.
-The reports note and explain variations from the original spending and revenue profile and include future spending commitments made during the month. - 4.
-The Ministry of Finance publishes local government quarterly financial data in line with the European Union Directive 2011/85/European Union before the end of the next quarter. - 5.
-The annual financial report of the Government is comprehensive (including Instrument for Preaccession Assistance funds) at the state government level and includes generic information at the general government level. - 6.
-Fiscal risk is continuously monitored and state-owned companies are required to submit their annual audited financials, including an income statement, balance sheet, statement of changes in equity and cash flow statement. - 7.
-The annual financial report is published not later than six months after the end of the financial year, is audited by the Supreme Audit Institution and is discussed by the relevant parliamentary committees before the next budget discussions. - 8.
-The data for each organisation is appropriately reconciled with accounting information and the accounting standards are defined. - 9.
-The national standards for accounting are aligned with the minimum requirements in place for European Union Member States, particularly those defined in the European Union Directive 2011/85/EU, and enable providing ESA201050 compliant data. - 10.
-The annual financial report is in a format that mirrors the presentation format of the Budget and explains any variation from the Budget figures. - 11.
+- 1. The MoF publishes monthly reports of central government revenue, expenditure and borrowing within four weeks of the month's end. - 2.
+The report is compiled from reports by central government spending bodies and the revenue collection agencies to the MoF on their spending and revenue in the previous month. - 3.
+The reports note and explain variations from the original spending and revenue profile, and include future spending commitments made during the month. - 4.
+The MoF publishes local government quarterly financial data in line with the EU Directive 2011/85/EU before the end of the next quarter. - 5.
+The annual financial report of the government is comprehensive (including IPA funds) at the state government level and includes generic information at the general government level. - 6.
+Fiscal risk is continuously monitored and SOEs are required to submit their annual audited financials, including an income statement, balance sheet, statement of changes in equity and cash flow statement. - 7.
+The annual financial report is published not later than six months after the end of the financial year, is audited by the SAI and is discussed by the relevant parliamentary committees before the next budget discussions. - 8.
+The data for each organisation is appropriately reconciled with accounting information, and the accounting standards are defined. - 9.
+The national standards for accounting are aligned with the minimum requirements in place for EU member countries, particularly those defined in the EU Directive 2011/85/EU, and enable providing data compliant with ESA201024. - 10.
+The annual financial report is in a format that mirrors the presentation format of the budget and explains any variation from the budget figures. - 11.
 The annual financial report includes an overview and analysis of state assets covering all assets above a specified minimum value threshold.